TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 _Consent_

 We process your personal information collected through the use of Marketing Cookies (as described in the Cookie section above) on the basis of your consent, which we ask for when you first visit our Website.
 You are entitled to withdraw your consent to our use of these Cookies.
+The list of partners for which we request consent is located at our Vendor List.
+In order to withdraw your consent, please visit the "Reset Your Tracking Preferences" button at the bottom of this Privacy Policy.

 _Legitimate Interests_